Theocracy (band): History

-As the World Bleeds, was released on November 21, 2011 in North America and on November 25, 2011 in Europe.
+As the World Bleeds was released on November 21, 2011.
 After releasing their new album, Theocracy released their first official music video from the new album, entitled "Hide in the Fairytale" on September 5, 2012.

 The band embarked on a European tour to promote the remastered re-release of the self-titled album in November 2013.
 The tour consisted of smaller venue shows as well as larger festivals including Brainstorm Festival in The Netherlands, Blast of Eternity, and Rock Without Limits in Germany, and Maata Näkyvissä Festival in Finland.
 Joshua Street filled in for drummer Shawn Benson for this tour.

 On October 28, 2016, they released their fourth studio album, Ghost Ship, through Ulterium Records.
 It includes their second official music video for the album's title track filmed in Atlanta, along with lyric videos for "Wishing Well" and "Easter".

+On March 2, 2023, they announced that they had a new album coming out soon under a new label and not on Ulterium Records.
+They did not provide any details about the upcoming album, except that it was "mastered and ready to roll."
+On August 3, the band revealed they had signed with Atomic Fire and the new album would be released later in 2023.
+A week later, they released the single and music video for the song "Return to Dust" while simultaneously announcing the October 13 release of their fifth studio album, Mosaic.

+Musical style

+Musically, the band mixes the power metal style of Edguy, Iced Earth, and Helloween with progressive influences from bands such as Dream Theater, Symphony X, Kansas and Rush.